Tipping and Carrying Cash

 -Tips for staff at end of trip (standard amount is 10-15% of trip cost) $235 per person

--Presents for the poor people back home who didn’t get to come with you $100
+-Presents for your loved ones back home who didn’t get to come with you $100

 How do people store valuables such as cash and passports while on the island?